U.S. Highways in New Mexico

 Travelogue: From Las Cruces north to Truth or Consequences (T or C), the interstate runs mostly along the east side of the Rio Grande valley, crossing the river near Arrey.
 The highway was not constructed in the valley itself, most likely to minimize the need to take productive agricultural land, but rather was built across the alluvial outwash hills that border the valley, making for some occasional ups and downs.
 North of T or C, the highway swings well west of Elephant Butte Reservoir and the Rio Grande, which in this area does not provide irrigation for agriculture.
 The hills to the west of the river in this area are steeper, and there are two deep canyons to cross that are marked with warnings about gusty winds; wind socks are erected to provide visual indication of the strength of the winds.
 North to Socorro is a relatively lonely stretch of road, with no major towns.
 As noted below, this piece of the interstate was originally constructed two-lane.

 North of Socorro, the valley is apparently wider and one leaves the hilly terrain.
 Also, one again encounters small villages, and by the time you reach Belen there is again a significant agricultural base supported by the Rio Grande.
-Development is fairly consistent from Belen to Albuquerque.
+Sprawl development is heavy at Los Lunas but is broken by the Isleta Pueblo.
 North of Albuquerque, you encounter Indian reservations such as Sandia Pueblo that limit development along the highway.
 To this point, because the highway has been relatively close to the Rio Grande, you have only climbed gradually.
 (The elevation at Las Cruces is 3900', Albuquerque downtown is 5000'.)
 North of the Cochiti Pueblo turnoffs, however, the highway turns up La Bajada hill at the Cochiti Pueblo exit for a fairly steep climb to Santa Fe (7000').
 This hill marks a fast transition from desert landscape to the mountainous landscape around Santa Fe.

-At Santa Fe, you enter the "J-trap" portion of I-25; the interstate bends east and then southeast as it climbs Glorieta Pass.
+At Santa Fe, you enter the "P-trap" portion of I-25; the interstate bends east and then southeast as it climbs Glorieta Pass.
 This is not a significant climb from Santa Fe, but there is a fairly lengthy segment with significant curves as you descend the east side of Glorieta Pass.
 The mountains to your north here are the southernmost extent of the Rockies, the Santa Fe Mountains of the Sangre de Christo Range.
 South of Las Vegas, the interstate bends northward again and you exit the mountains.
 Just east of the U.S. 84 interchange, the interstate actually runs along the western border of the Great Plains; to the west are foothills, while to the east is gently undulating grassland.
 Between Las Vegas and Raton, you are unambiguously on the Plains, although the mountains are generally visible to the west virtually the whole way.
 Around Wagon Mound, look for two dramatic rounded peaks to the distant north.
 These are the 12,000-foot Spanish Peaks northwest of Trinidad, Colorado, which will then disappear from view as you approach Raton Mesa.
+(I know I'm getting close to home, since I see the north side of those peaks from my house.)
 Around Springer, you have a spectacular view to the west, with the Raton Mesa ahead and the Culebra Range of the Sangre de Christo Mountains to the northwest (punctuated by 14,000' Culebra Peak, just inside Colorado).

 Starting around Springer, you will begin to see numerous volcanic cones.
-The Raton volcano field was active from around 10 million years ago to as recently as 10,000 years, and a number of cones are visible from here nearly as far east as Clayton.
-The Raton Mesa is a dramatic feature produced by this period of volcanism.
+The Raton volcano field was active from around 10 million years ago to as recently as 10,000 years, and a number of cones are visible from here.
+The field extends nearly as far east as Clayton.
+The Raton Mesa and other similar features were produced by this period of volcanism, because the lava flows prevented erosion of the underlying sandstones, thus creating the mesas.
 On the north side of Raton you will exit the Plains and begin to climb Raton Mesa.
 The highway here has some significant curves, and the speed limit is reduced to 65 mph.
 The Colorado border is at Raton Pass, elevation 7834', the highest point anywhere on I-25.

 Comments: This was constructed in some areas at a distance of several miles from old U.S. 85, so that road held more importance as a local connector than segments of old U.S. 66 or 80.
 These segments are mostly designated as independent state routes, with a few I-25 business loops (T or C, Socorro, Belen, Las Vegas, Springer, Raton).
 I-25 was originally constructed as two-lane between T or C and Socorro, with the road widening to four lanes at interchanges and narrowing down within 1/4 mile again.
 It was fully widened by the early 1980s.